Nemeck retiring as Beacon athletic director

 The football team relinquished its four wins and the basketball team, which started the season 7-3 before the discrepancy was revealed on Jan.
 4, had its record wiped to 0-10.
 The Bulldogs have since gone 2-1 and have a chance at the playoffs.

 Beacon’s boys track and field team enjoyed tremendous success during Nemecek’s tenure, and 2016 graduate Rayvon Grey won a number of championships and set high school records in the long jump.
-Beacon’s basketball team also did well, reaching the Section 1 Class A semifinals last season.
+Beacon’s basketball team also reached the Section 1 Class A semifinals last season.
 The boys and girls bowling teams, this season, are enjoying breakout campaigns and have emerged as title contenders in the section.

 Before being hired at Beacon to replace longtime athletic director Eric Romanino, Nemecek served for 25 years as the athletic director at Utica High School then took a similar role at Putnam Valley High School in 2012.